 Gain a broad understanding of education from early years to lifelong learning before pursing a career in teaching or education more widely.
-On this Education Studies With Optional Pathway In SEND Or TESOL (Hons) course from University of Derby you will benefit from a strong focus on social equality, international learning opportunities and the chance to take a specialist pathway.
+You will benefit from a strong focus on social equality, international learning opportunities and the chance to take a specialist pathway.

-As BA (Hons) Education Studies graduate you will discover wide-ranging career opportunities in fields relating not only to education but also to social care, health care, careers and guidance, and the voluntary sector.
+As Education Studies with Optional Pathway in SEND or TESOL (Hons) graduate from University of Derby you will discover wide-ranging career opportunities in fields relating not only to education but also to social care, health care, careers and guidance, and the voluntary sector.

-Our graduates are now enjoying success as higher level teaching assistants, welfare child protection officers, early years practitioners, care assistants, and community learning facilitators.
+Graduates are now enjoying success as higher level teaching assistants, welfare child protection officers, early years practitioners, care assistants, and community learning facilitators.